OpenMDAO/OpenMDAO-Framework/docs/mdao/mdf.rst

         self.connect('dis1.y1','dis2.y1')

-Next, the parameters for the fixed point iterator must be set. ``FixedPointIterator`` is a specialized solver that is applicable only to single-input/single-output problems.
+Next, the parameters for the fixed point iterator must be set.
-As such, it does not conform to the standard driver interface.
-The output from ``SellarDiscipline2`` is ``'dis2.y2'``.
-During iteration, this is the variable that is going to be sent to the input of ``SellarDiscipline1``, which is ``'dis1y2'``.
-The parameter ``x_out`` takes the output variable while the parameter ``x_in`` takes the input variable.
-These are expression strings, but fixed point iteration doesn't make sense using anything other than a single input and output.
-We also set the maximum number of iterations and a convergence tolerance.
+``FixedPointIterator`` is a specialized solver that is applicable only to single-input/single-output problems.
+The interface for this driver requires a single parameter and a single objective.
+The input is selected using ``add_parameter``.
+For this paramter, we've given a *low* and a *high* attribute, but we've set them to very large negative and positive values as the Broyden solver doesn't use either of these.
+The output is specified by adding an equality constraint.
+A fixed point iterator essentially tries to drive to zero the difference between two quantities, where one has been expressed as an output and the other as an input, by iteratively feeding the ouput into the input.
+This can be viewed as solving the equation ``x = f(x)``.
+In this case, we want to drive the residual error in the coupled variable *y2* to zero.
+An equality constraint is defined with an expression string which is parsed for the equals sign, so the following constraints are equivalent:

 .. testcode:: MDF_parts

         # Iteration loop
-        self.fixed_point_iterator.x_out = 'dis2.y2'
+        self.fixed_point_iterator.add_parameter('dis1.y2', low=-9.e99, high=9.e99)
-        self.fixed_point_iterator.x_in = 'dis1.y2'
+        self.fixed_point_iterator.add_constraint('dis2.y2 = dis1.y2')
         self.fixed_point_iterator.max_iteration = 1000
         self.fixed_point_iterator.tolerance = .0001